ChrisTollefson/jbsh/README.md

 # jsonbash — The JSON Bourne Again Shell

-This is a fork of the [json-bourne-shell](https://github.com/Breton/json-bourne-shell) project, which is a fork of the [jason-bourne-shell](https://github.com/bostonaholic/jason-bourne-shell) project, which is a fork of the [matt-daemon](https://github.com/searls/matt-daemon) project.
+`jsonbash` is a JavaScript shell.

+## So it's actually JavaScript, not JSON?

+OK, you got me, it's not JSON (at least insofar as JSON isn't JavaScript).

+## Then why is it *called JSON* Bourne Again Shell?

 I'm not sure what the jsonbash project does yet, but I'm pretty excited about the name.

+## Wait — is this shell just the Node.js REPL?

+Yeah.

-## Has it been done before?
+## Hasn't that been done before?

 [Yes](<https://stackoverflow.com/questions/33850903/use-node-js-as-shell> "Stack Overflow: Use Node.js as Shell").

-## Is this useless?
+## So is `jsonbash` basically useless?

 AFAICT, yes.

+---

 ## Unrelated but probably more useful things: